Canadian warship sails through Taiwan Strait

 The navies of the United States and its Western allies, meanwhile, have increased “freedom of navigation” crossings through the strait to reinforce its status as an international waterway, angering Beijing.

-Taipei said Thursday that the Canadian ship's transit took place Wednesday, with the warship travelling "from north to south".
+Taipei said Thursday that the Canadian ship’s transit took place Wednesday, with the warship traveling “from north to south.”

 “The military has monitored the situation and no anomaly was detected in our surroundings,” the defense ministry statement said.

-Li Xi, a spokesman for the Chinese military's Eastern Theater Command, condemned the passage.
+Li Xi, a spokesperson for the Chinese military’s Eastern Theater Command, condemned the passage.

 “Canada’s actions disturbed the situation and undermined peace and stability in the Taiwan Strait,” Li said.